chalmerlowe/intro_to_sprinting/class_materials/lesson_03_venv_overview.md

 Through participating in this session, attendees will be able to:

 * Identify what a virtual environment is AND when using a virtual environment is a suitable solution to a task
-* Create a virtual enviroment
+* Create a virtual environment
 * Populate a virtual environment with the software necessary to complete a programming/development task

 # Lecture/Demos